Goldman-Turaev formality from the Kontsevich integral: Identifying the Goldman-Turaev Lie bialgebra

 \begin{proof} The vector space $\tTnab^{/2}(\circleSkel)$ is generated by the equivalence classes of knots in $M_p$.
 For $K_1, K_2\in \tT$, we abuse notation and denote by $K_1 \otimes K_2$ the class of $K_1\otimes K_2$ in $\tTnab^{/2}(\circleSkel)\otimes \tTnab^{/2}(\circleSkel)$.
 The stacking commutator $\lambda(K_1\otimes K_2)=K_1K_2-K_2K_1$ is the difference between placing $K_2$ above or below $K_1$ in $D_p\times I$.

 We first show that the right hand square of Figure~\ref{fig:Snakeforbracket} commutes.
 Regularly project $K_1$, $K_2$ and their stacking products to the bottom $D_p$ to obtain knot diagrams $D_1$ and $D_2$, and link diagrams $D_1D_2$ and $D_2D_1$.
-A \textit{mixed crossing} of a link diagram be a crossing where the two strands belong to speparate components.
+A \textit{mixed crossing} of a link diagram is a crossing where the two strands belong to separate components.
 Notice that $D_2D_1$ is precisely $D_1D_2$ with all mixed crossings flipped.

 Number the mixed crossings of $D_1D_2$ from 1 to $r$, and let $L_i$ denote the link diagram where the first $i$ mixed crossings have been flipped.
 Specifically, $L_0=D_1D_2$ and $L_r=D_2D_1$ Then $L_0-L_r=D_1D_2-D_2D_1$ can be written as a telescopic sum: